fgeck/homelab-k8s-v1-alpha/README.md

 - [ ] Single postgres deployment to be used by many services
 - [ ] Successfully deploy signoz
 - [ ] Migrate stack from docker-compose to K8s
-- [ ] Expose USB HDDs in network as backup drives.
-Currently the Fritzbox exposes them as Samba Shares.
-Requirements:
-  - Longhorn can use the disks; according to [Longhorn docs](https://longhorn.io/docs/1.7.2/snapshots-and-backups/backup-and-restore/set-backup-target/) it should be possible to use a Samba Share
 - [ ] configure backups for important PVs
 - [ ] Enhanced security using RBAC